nuxeo/nuxeo-labs/README.md

 ## What's Inside?

 * [_nuxeo-labs-fancybox_](https://github.com/nuxeo/nuxeo-labs/tree/master/nuxeo-labs-fancybox)
     * In Studio define a layout, a callback Automation Chain and an XML Extension.
-You now have a [Fancybox](http://fancybox.net/) dialog, and in the automation chain, you get the values enetered by the user.
+You now have a [Fancybox](http://fancybox.net/) dialog, and in the automation chain, you get the values entered by the user.
+    * **WARNING: This is a feature for the JSF UI**
 * [_nuxeo-labs-google-publisher_](https://github.com/nuxeo/nuxeo-labs/tree/master/nuxeo-labs-google-publisher)
       * This plugin enables you to publish on Google Calendar and Tasks through a nuxeo automation operation.
 * [_nuxeo-labs-images_](https://github.com/nuxeo/nuxeo-labs/tree/master/nuxeo-labs-images)